wytyang00/60DaysOfUdacity/StudyJournal.md

 • Still investigating the Transformer code.

 • Started training a set of copies of trained DRL agents in a trading environment with different fee configuration.

+---

+**Day 22:**

+• Continued re-training the RL agents in trading environments with different fees.

+• Found a similar study done by another group and started reading the paper to see how they approached this problem (http://www.nada.kth.se/~ann/exjobb/marcus_elwin.pdf)